-In Table 4, we analyze the impact of borrower observables: applicant's job type (permanent contract, fixed-term contract, self-employed, professional, retired), age, income, (desired) loan maturity, and (desired) rate type (fixed or variable).
-Household income is the key net worth factor for most households (Bondt, Gieseck and Tujula, 2020), and hence it is critical for a household balance sheet channel (Mishkin, 1978).
+In Table 4, we analyze the impact of borrower observables: applicant's job type (permanent contract, fixedterm contract, self-employed, professional, retired), age, income, (desired) loan maturity, and (desired) rate type (fixed or variable).36 Household income is the key net worth factor for most households (Bondt, Gieseck and Tujula, 2020), and hence it is critical for a household balance sheet channel (Mishkin, 1978).
 In addition, age may also play a critical role (Attanasio et al., 2012; Rios-Rull and Sanchez-Marcos, 2008).
 Further, while variable rate mortgages are generally attractive as the mortgage instalment is more responsive to lower interest rates (Di Maggio et al., 2017), for risk-averse households with a large mortgage, risky income, high default cost, or low moving probability, fixed rate mortgages are preferable (Campbell and Cocco, 2003).
 Importantly, the choices of maturity and of variable vs. fixed rate reflect households' expectations about the macroeconomy (interest rate and liquidity risks), including individual future economic conditions, as well as preferences.
-These are key factors when it comes to assessing the role of borrower (demand) factors for the granting and pricing of mortgage applications (Cocco, 2013; Koijen et al., 2009).